Warning: Disconnect power before servicing.

 What do E-codes versus P-codes mean on Mitsubishi mini-splits?

-My Mitsubishi mini-split shows an error but the remote does not display a code.
-How do I diagnose it?
+My Mitsubishi mini-split shows an error but the remote doesn't display a code.
+What do I do?

 How often should I service my Mitsubishi mini-split to avoid error codes?